-- Report on the remunerations to the Members of Board of Directors, the Executive Management and the managers, provided that it shall include the following information for the year 2023: - 1.
-Summary of IPG's Policy of compensation and Incentives, specifically that related to Members of a Board of Directors, the Executive Management and the managers:
+Report on the remunerations to the Board members, the Executive Management members and the managers for the year 2024:

+1. Summary of IPG's Remuneration and Incentives Policy, specifically in terms of the Board members, Executive Management members and Managers:

-IPG adopts a policy approved by the Board of Directors regarding the remuneration of members of the Board of Directors, the Executive Management members, managers and all employees of the Company.
-The remuneration of the members of the Board of Directors is based on the performance of IPG and in accordance with the provisions of the Companies Law.
+IPG has adopted a policy approved by the Board of Directors regarding the remuneration of members of the Board of Directors, the Executive Management members, managers and all employees of the Company.

+The remuneration of the members of the Board of Directors is based on the IPG performance and in accordance with the provisions of the Companies Law.
 Remunerations for executive management members, managers and all other employees of the Group, are calculated according to the Group's performance during the year and in accordance with its internal policy as approved by the Board of Directors, by allocating 10% of the annual net profit.